 Bondora is one of the oldest Peer to Peer (P2P) lending platforms in Europe.
-This platform lists self-originated unsecured personal loans from five different countries and has advanced tools to help investors automate their strategy.
-The average annual net return with Bondora is 10.5%.
+This platform lists self-originated unsecured personal loans from Estonia and has advanced tools to help investors automate their strategy.
+Bondora advertises the average annual net return to be 9.8%.
+Is this accurate or just an empty promise?
+Find out more in our Bondora review.

 Bondora in Numbers